SoftwareEngineeringToolDemos/ICSE-2012-Spy-Runtime/build-vm/README.md

+## VM spinup for Spy@Runtime

-## Please follow these steps to spinup a Virtual Machine for SpyRuntime:
+## Please follow the below steps:

 1. Install <a href="https://www.vagrantup.com/downloads.html">Vagrant</a> and <a href="https://www.virtualbox.org/wiki/Downloads">VirtualBox</a> on the host machine.
 2. Download the <a href="https://github.com/SoftwareEngineeringToolDemos/ICSE-2012-Spy-Runtime/blob/master/build-vm/Vagrantfile">Vagrantfile</a> from <a href="https://github.com/SoftwareEngineeringToolDemos/ICSE-2012-Spy-Runtime/tree/master/build-vm">build-vm</a> directory to your machine.
-3. In the host, cd into the directory that contains the Vagrantfile and run the command "vagrant up"
+3. In the command prompt(in Windows)/bash(in Linux) of host machine, cd into the directory containing the Vagrantfile and run "vagrant up"

 ## Note:

-* The VM boots up quickly and can be viewed from Virtual Box.
-The "vagrant up" command runs for approximately half an hour.
+- The "vagrant up" takes about half an hour.
-* The base box on which this VM is built is <a href=https://atlas.hashicorp.com/hashicorp/boxes/precise64>Ubuntu Server 12.04</a>
+- The base box on which this VM is built is <a href=https://atlas.hashicorp.com/hashicorp/boxes/precise64>Ubuntu Server 12.04</a>
-* VM login details:
+- VM login details:
   Username: vagrant
   Password: vagrant

-## Acknowledgements:
+## Acknowledgement:

-* The commands for installing Java 8 have been taken from <a href="https://github.com/aglover">Andrew Glover's<a> <a href="https://github.com/aglover/ubuntu-equip">github repository</a>.
+- The commands for installing Java 8 have been taken from <a href="https://github.com/aglover">Andrew Glover's<a> <a href="https://github.com/aglover/ubuntu-equip">github repository</a>.